 Tie up loose ends at home

-There’s no doubt that your mind is going to be focused on the great time that you will have during your vacation, but don’t forget to make plans for keeping things on track while you are gone.
+There’s no doubt that your mind is going to be focused on the great time that you will have during your vacation, but don’t forget to make plans to keep things on track while you are gone.

 Additionally, take note of any bills that will need to be paid while you are on vacation and arrange to have them paid ahead of time.
 Also, be sure to download the mobile app for your financial institution such as the FNBO mobile app (available through the App Store or Android App on Google Play) to ensure sure you can easily handle any unexpected bills or transfers, track your purchases and even find surcharge-free ATMs from the Allpoint ATM network which provide 55,000surcharge-free ATMs worldwide.